So long the whiskers on your muzzle have grown

 The coat of your eyes hath not from last summer stretched

-Those pair of green moon doth it always hide
+Those pair of green moons doth it always hide

-Which till the next beginning it shan't make a leap
+Till the next beginning, it shan't make a leap

 I need no thoughts to pen down my verse